stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 In the type signature above, the question mark (`?`) means, that Idris
 should try and figure out the value on its own by unification.
+This
+forces us to specify `n` explicitly on the right hand side of `ex6`.

 #### Pattern Matching on Implicits

 The implementation of `replicate'` makes use of function `replicate`,
-where we could pattern-match on the explicit argument `n`.
+where we could pattern match on the explicit argument `n`.
 However, it
 is also possible to pattern match on implicit, named arguments of
 non-zero quantity: